wepala/weos-documentation/content/dev/architecture/initialization.md

 ```

 ###### Initialize Service
 Each API extends a base `Service` that WeOS provides.
-When a service is instantiated the db connections are setup using
-`database` configuration in the `x-weos-config`
+When a service is instantiated the DB connections are setup using `database` configuration in the `x-weos-config`.

 ```mermaid
 flowchart LR
     Start --> intantiateGorm[Intantiate Gorm] --> setupHTTPClient[Setup HTTPClient] --> setupEventStream[Setup Event Repository] --> BaseService[/Base Service/] --> End([End])
 ```

 ##### Setup Paths
-Each path in the OpenAPI spec is processed and the relevant middleware, controllers are associated
+Each path in the OpenAPI spec is processed and the relevant middleware and controllers are associated.

 ```mermaid
 flowchart TD